Abigail-Wood/CRAFT/README.rst

 * Free, open-source software: MIT license
 * Documentation: https://craft.readthedocs.io

-This repository is still in development; our package is not due for release until May 2019.
+This repository is still in development; our package is not due for full release until end July 2019.

 (CRAFT) is a pipeline for the calculation, annotation and visualisation of credible SNP sets.
 It takes input as p-values from GWAS results.
 We have implemented this as a Python library, available via PyPI.